-- Intelligent Structure Discovery expanded its parsing capabilities to handle ORC format files and Excel multiple sheet files – the user can now design the structure model based on multiple sheet structures and then use the model in runtime to parse Excel files in their entirety.
+- Intelligent Structure Discovery expanded its parsing capabilities to handle ORC format files and Excel multiple sheet files.
+The user can now design the structure model based on multiple sheet structures and then use the model at run time to parse Excel files in their entirety.

-- With R31 Structure Parser transformation asset can be positioned in midstream to enable a more flexible mapping usage and chaining.
-In addition the Intelligent Structure Model detected datatypes are now propagated to the Structure Parser output ports.
+- With R31, a Structure Parser transformation can be positioned mid-stream to enable a more flexible mapping usage and chaining.
+In addition, the Intelligent Structure Model detected datatypes are now propagated to the Structure Parser output ports.

-- The ISD design time user interface is enhanced with a "Find" functionality which allows the user to search for a specific string in the discovered tree fields and get a list of results showing the path and visually correlated with the model representation.
-The user can also perform actions on multiple elements chosen from the result list such as include, exclude, replace and even change of element type.
-The ability to perform action on multiple elements significantly improves the usability and productivity.
+- The ISD design time user interface is enhanced with a "find" functionality which allows the user to search for a specific string in the discovered tree fields and get a list of results showing the path and visually correlated with the model representation.
+The user can also perform actions on multiple elements chosen from the result list such as include, exclude, replace, and even change of element type.
+The ability to perform actions on multiple elements significantly improves the usability and productivity.

-- A new vertical folder view mode will be available in R31 for handling complex hierarchies files.
+- A new vertical folder view mode will be available in R31 for handling complex hierarchy files.

 - Export/import capability for sub-organizations which enables asset migration across environments that use an organization hierarchy.
 More control and flexibility with enable/disable checksum validation options during export and import.